emustudio/emustudio.github.io/_documentation/developer/introduction.md

 ## edigen

 Edigen is CPU instruction decoder and disassembler generator.
-It takes the burden of the common disassembling/decoding code from the developer when programming emulator.
+It takes the burden of the common disassembling/decoding code from the developer when programming an emulator.
 The project website, which includes documentation, is [here][edigen]{:target="_blank"}.

 ## Other documentation